So you got the podcasting bug?

 Pricing: Libsyn has 5 main hosting plans.

-- Libsyn Classic 50, $5/month: 50mb of audio storage, podcast page, RSS Feed, network app listing, HTML5 Player and basic stats at $2 per month.
+- Classic 50, $5/month: 50mb of upload and audio storage per month, podcast page, RSS Feed, network app listing, HTML5 Player and basic stats at $2 per month.

 Find out more about Libsyn on their website.